ViscousTests/website/content/_index.md

 I also try to follow this advice: https://critter.blog/2020/10/02/write-5x-more-but-write-5x-less/

-TODO: Put a graph visualization of the website here like https://beepb00p.xyz/blog-graph.html or using the same code from my
-<a href="/reddit-tree.html">Reddit comment tree project</a>.

 {{< website_graph >}}
 {{% include "menu/index.edn" %}}
 {{< /website_graph >}}

+Above visualization inspired by https://beepb00p.xyz/blog-graph.html.
+Double click on nodes to go to the pages the represent!